Firgrep/react_appointment_planner/README.md

+# Appointment Planner
+Coursework assignment to practice React hooks.

+Objective is to make a functional contacts list and appointment scheduler.
+App needs to check for conflicts between entries and prevent registry of duplicates.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).